RODA/DialogCreator/DialogCreator.md

 ### Dialog canvas (center)

-This is the main stage where you lay out the dialog.
+This is the main stage where the dialog is laid out.
 Newly added elements appear here as movable blocks and show a dotted outline when selected.
 Clicking an element once will select it and reveal its properties on the right, while clicking on empty space will clear the selection.

 <img src="docs/manual/images/selection.png" alt="Selecting elements" style="width: 60%;">